ajaviaad/neuroweave/README.md

 ### Interpretation

-- Accuracy: The activation model is more semantically precise, sacrificing some top-1 certainty for deeper reasoning (as shown in MSE).
+- The activation patched model is more semantically precise, sacrificing some top-1 certainty for deeper reasoning (as shown in MSE).

-- Speed: Your model is 4x faster than vanilla, significantly lowering GPU time and cost per token.
+- Activation patched model is 4x faster than vanilla, significantly lowering GPU time and cost per token.

-- Reasoning Depth: Lower confidence is consistent with models engaging in more complex reasoning rather than surface-level matching.
+- Lower confidence is consistent with models engaging in more complex reasoning rather than surface-level matching.

-- Stability: The high cosine similarity and low KL divergence indicate stable adaptation despite deep architectural changes.
+- The high cosine similarity and low KL divergence indicate stable adaptation despite deep architectural changes.

 ### Deployment